akiryk/social_ape/README.md

 ### Log in
 - Open Postman and use POST
+- paste in the path to screams login endpoint: `path/to/api/login`
 - Enter credentials using BODY and raw/JSON
+- Gotchas: use JSON not "Text"; use POST not GET; no trailing comma after last entry
 ```json
 {
   "email": "name@test.com",